Exploring the Origin of CP Violation in the Standard Model: The pattern of

 As the $\bf U^q$ pattern is obtained, it's natural to further study the $V_{CKM}$ pattern which is a product of two such matrices.
-If we let the up-type $\bf U^u$ has the pattern given in Eq.(19) and the down-type $\bf U^d$ has the same pattern but with their parameters replaced by primed ones like $\bf A'$, $\bf B'$, $\bf C'$, ${\bf x'}$ and ${\bf y'}$ respectively, a $V_{CKM}$ will be thus obtained by substituting them into Eq.(3). \\
+If we let the up-type $\bf U^u$ have the pattern given in Eq.(19) and the down-type $\bf U^d$ have the same pattern but with their parameters replaced by primed ones like $\bf A'$, $\bf B'$, $\bf C'$, ${\bf x'}$ and ${\bf y'}$, respectively, a $V_{CKM}$ will be thus obtained by substituting them into Eq.(3). \\

-But, there is a problem of which $m^2_i$ corresponds to which $m^2_q$.
-There are six ways to correspond them in the up-quark sector and there are also six in the down-quark sector, thus, totally thirty six candidate $V_{CKM}$ patterns are exhibited in Table I. The full expressions of elements in them are given by \begin{widetext}

-\end{widetext} in which all elements depend on only four parameters and they are allowed to be complex if the parameters are properly chosen.
-Such a parameterization of $V_{CKM}$ is very natural since all of the elements are composed of the Yukawa couplings presented in Eq.(1) and the VEV of its only Higgs doublet. \\

 \begin{widetext}

 \end{widetext}